-In the wake of COVID-19, many have lost their jobs, some are struggling to find food, and others are fighting to find or keep their housing.
-Gwinnett Cares has rallied more than 100 partner agencies who are on the ground every day ready and waiting to provide the assistance you may need.
-These partners include our Local Cooperative Ministries, Housing Providers, Food Pantries, Health Clinics, Public Health, County and City Governments, Faith-Based Partners, a multitude of non-profits, the Gwinnett Coalition, United Way of Greater Atlanta and the Community Foundation of Northeast Georgia.
-Gwinnett Cares partners are working real-time to develop coordinated strategies around food insecurity, healthcare access, homelessness, eviction prevention and community equality through multi-culturalism.
-All are fully committed and ready to do everything possible to help our community's most valuable asset, YOU!
+In the wake of COVID-19, many have lost their jobs, some are struggling to put food on the table, while others are fighting to find or keep their housing.
+Gwinnett Cares has rallied hundreds of community-based organizations who are working real-time to provide the assistance you need to move from crisis to relief to recovery.
+These partners include local cooperative ministries, housing providers, food pantries, healthcare organizations, government entities, foundations, faith-based partners, non-profits, private businesses, and many others.
+Gwinnett Cares partners are committed to delivering resources to our community as safely, quickly and equitably as possible.
+All are fully committed to help our community's most valuable asset, YOU!